NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 Additional fields:
 - [3] 1 Byte: Registration Message Type
 - [4] 1 Byte: ID
-- [5] 4 Byte: Temporary ID (timestamp, used if ID is 0)
+- [5] 4 Byte: Temporary ID

 Discover (0)

 A new device sends a discover message to find the best parent over the discover channel (RF24: Sends with discover ID as sender ID).
-Sends own ID in the ID field or temporary if it does not have one.\
+Sends own ID in the ID field if it does have one.\
 Additional fields:
-- [9] 1 Byte: Request/Answer
+- [9] 1 Byte: Hierarchy Level of the discovered device (255 indicates, that this is a discovery request).

 Register (1)

 Registers an endpoint to the network at startup of the endpoint.
 See Registration for information.
-Sends own ID in the ID field or temporary if it does not have one.\
+Sends own ID in the ID field if it does have one.\

 Route Creation (2)

 Tells the parent of a device d, that there is a new device, that can be reached via d.
-Sends the ID of the new device in the ID field or temporary if it does not have one.\
+Sends the ID of the new device in the ID field if it does have one.\

 Accept/Reject (3)

 Accepts or rejects the endpoint, that is trying to register.
-Sends the ID of the new device in the receiver field and the ID field (this makes the code easier) or temporary if it does not have one.\
+Sends the ID of the new device in the receiver field and the ID field (this makes the code easier) if it does have one.\
 Additional fields:
 - [9] 1 Byte: Accept (1)/Reject (0)